Please join our newsletter

 Erwin & Ronald Koeman

-The Koeman brothers are both former internationals of the Dutch national team.
 They are also well-known coaches who have managed various teams over the course of their careers, including club sides and national teams.

-Erwin has managed many Dutch sides like Feyernord, Utrecht, Eindhoven, RKC Waalwijk, and Beitar Jerusalem.
-He has also handled the national teams of Hungary and Oman.
+Erwin has managed many Dutch sides like Feyenoord, Utrecht, Eindhoven, RKC Waalwijk, and Beitar Jerusalem in the Israeli Premier League.

 Ronald Koeman is the slightly more successful and better-known manager of the two.
-He has managed various clubs across Europe in England, Spain, and Holland.

 The Dutchman has managed Ajax, Vitesse, Benfica, PSV Eindhoven, Valencia, AZ Alkmaar, Feyenoord, Southampton, Everton, and the Netherlands national team.